Functional differential equation: Volterra's predator-prey model

 The Lotka–Volterra predator-prey model was originally developed to observe the population of sharks and fish in the Adriatic Sea; however, this model has been used in many other fields for different uses, such as describing chemical reactions.
-Modelling predatory-prey population has always been widely researched, and as a result, there have been many different forms of the original equation.
+Modelling predatory-prey population has been widely researched for a long time, and as a result, there have been many different forms of the original equation.

 One example, as shown by Xu, Wu (2013), of the Lotka–Volterra model with time-delay is given below: